railsuser2014/openobject-doc-book-en/source/book/6/6_14_Sale_Management/index.rst

 * the  *Currency*  in which the prices are expressed.

-.. tip::   **Terminology**  *Consumer Price*
+.. tip:: Consumer Price

-"	If you install the module ``edi`` a third type of list appears – the *Consumer Price* - which defines the price displayed for the end user.
-This doesn't have to be the same as your selling price to an intermediary or distributor."
+   If you install the module ``edi`` a third type of list appears – the *Consumer Price* - which defines the price displayed for the end user.
+   This doesn't have to be the same as your selling price to an intermediary or distributor.

 .. index::
    single: Pricelists; versions